Business Management

 Learning Outcomes:

-Graduates are familiar with the procedures and fundamental methods of qualitative research.
-They can independently plan and conduct basic studies and systematically analyze the collected information.
-Furthermore, they are capable of evaluating, structuring, and interpreting research findings.
-Graduates understand the quality criteria for qualitative research and can apply them when interpreting studies.
-They also possess the competence to produce (qualitative) seminar papers and master's theses according to scientific standards.
+Upon completion of this course students will: - be familiar with the processes and fundamental methods of qualitative research; - be able to independently plan and conduct basic studies and systematically analyze the collected information; - be capable of evaluating, structuring, and interpreting research findings; - understand the quality criteria for qualitative research and be able to apply them when interpreting studies; and - have gained the skills to produce (qualitative) seminar papers and master's theses to academic standards.

 Superior module: